NikaKiria/GEOGAMEHUB/readme/TECHNICAL_DESCRIPTION.md

 ### What users can do
  * Users can register.
  * Users can log in.
- * Users can create, update and delete their posts.
+ * Users can create and delete their posts.
  * Users can browse postfeed.
  * Users can like/unlike other users posts.
  * Users can comment on other users posts.